Can Budgies Eat Broccoli ( Find Out!)

 How To Feed Broccoli To Your Budgie?

 You can either slip a piece of broccoli into a food clip in the cage if your budgie is hand-friendly or you can hold the treat in your hand.
 Your budgie may need a little encouragement the first time he or she eats broccoli!
-Usually, when budgies find millet seed irresistible, sprinkle these seeds on the broccoli to overcome this hurdle.
+Usually, when budgies find millet seeds irresistible, sprinkle these seeds on the broccoli to overcome this hurdle.

 Conclusion

 Your budgie can safely eat broccoli – just remember to wash it first and not season it.
 Make sure your bird isn’t overfed as well.
 In addition to broccoli, a well-rounded diet is essential for your parakeet.
-One of the main causes of bird health problems is poor nutrition?
+One of the main causes of bird health problems is poor nutrition.
 So always provide your budgies with a well-balanced diet.

 Leave a Reply